TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

    `Python Tkinter Resources <https://wiki.python.org/moin/TkInter>`_
-      The Python Tkinter Topic Guide provides a great deal of information on using Tk from Python and links to other sources of information on Tk.
+      The Python Tkinter Topic Guide provides a great deal of information on using Tk kutoka Python and links to other sources of information on Tk.

    `TKDocs <http://www.tkdocs.com/>`_
       Extensive tutorial plus friendlier widget pages for some of the widgets.